-The creative industry has been successful for decades, to draw upon the talent of people with or without official „borderline“ or „bi-polar“ disorders when they have problems that require extreme thinking and feelig.
+The creative industry has been successful for decades, to draw upon the talent of people with or without official „borderline“ or „bi-polar“ disorders when they have problems that require extreme thinking and feeling.

 The questions for us are:

-– How can we integrate those people in normal structured work environments, so companies without creative or innovative culture can also become attractive to employers?
+– How can we integrate these people in normal structured work environments, so companies without creative or innovative culture can also become attractive to them?

 – How do corporate cultures need to change in order for highly sensitive people (HSP’s) to survive?

 Artificial intelligence (AI) is still a black box.
 While we see input and output of a system, we don’t know how AI arrived at a certain decision and how deep learning really works.
 By operationalizing decision making and problem solving, we have developed a map similar to neural networks as an interface for AI to describe the rationale for a decision in an attempt to be able to communicate with AI.